 This course is designed for students who have taken Biostatistics I or the equivalent and who want to extend their knowledge of biostatistical applications to more modern and more advanced methods.
 Biostatistical methods to be discussed include logistic and Poisson regression, survival analysis, Cox regression analysis, and several methods for analyzing longitudinal data.
 Students will be introduced to modern topics that include statistical genetics and bioinformatics.
 The course will also discuss clinical trial design, the practicalities of sample size and power computation and meta analysis, and will ask students to read journal articles with a view toward encouraging a critical reading of the medical literature.
 Both in-class examples and homework assignments will involve extensive use of SAS.
 Prerequisite: M21-560, Biostatistics I or its equivalent as judged by the course directors.
-For details, to register, and/or to obtain the required permission of the course director, contact the program manager (email@example.com or 314-362-1384).
+For details, to register, and/or to obtain the required permission of the course director, contact the program manager (by email or phone: 314-362-1384).

 Credit 3 units.

 Student undertakes supervised research in a mentor's lab.
 The goal is to acquire important research skills as well as good writing and presentation skills.
 The student finds a mentor who is willing to work with them, and they together identify a research topic.
 A written thesis based on the research, prepared in the format of an actual scientific publication, must be submitted and presented to a select audience.
 The course directors will organize a few meetings throughout to facilitate the whole process.
 The course directors will determine the grade (pass/fail) in consultation with the mentors.
 Permission of the course directors is required.